← Articles

 Definition and scope

 Vendor risk is the risk that a third-party supplier or service provider fails in a way that harms your business.
-Vendors now include not just suppliers of goods, but software platforms, payment processors, shippers, subcontractors, marketing providers, and outsourced IT.
+That “harm” is usually operational first (you can’t operate), then financial (lost sales, refunds, overtime, rework), and sometimes reputational (customers lose trust).

 Vendor risk is closely related to supply chain risk, but broader.
-Supply chain risk focuses on upstream flows of goods and logistics; vendor risk includes services and platforms.
+Supply chain risk focuses on upstream flows of goods and logistics; vendor risk includes services and platforms (software, payments, shipping, payroll, booking, hosting, etc.).

 Identify critical vendors